15 indulgent short break ideas

 Find ideas for a luxury break in England

-After being stuck inside the same four walls on and off for the past year, we deserve to indulge ourselves a little bit, don’t we?
+After a turbulent couple of years, we deserve to indulge ourselves a little bit, don’t we?
 Treat our aching backs (from the lack of a proper office chair) to a professional massage in a luxury spa hotel, savour ice-cold cocktails while admiring skyline views from a rooftop bar and escape to the peaceful bliss of a forest, in a secluded lodge complete with steaming hot tub.
 Sound tempting?
-Get the ball rolling with our ideas for a truly indulgent post-lockdown staycation.
+Get the ball rolling with our ideas for a truly indulgent staycation.